infraspecdev/infraspec.dev/content/blog/java-streams.md

 weight: 1
 ---

-# Unleashing the Power of Streams in Java: A Paradigm Shift in Data Processing
+# Java Streams: A Paradigm Shift in Data Processing

 ## What are Streams?